Updated on March 9, 2025

 Create a Safe and Open Environment

-If a child struggles to talk about their emotions, try offering alternative ways to express them.
-You might say:
+If a child struggles to talk about their feelings, offer alternatives:

 Be Honest and Age-Appropriate